Okanagan (Kelowna, BC)

-“This multidisciplinary degree trains students to be leaders in innovation and entrepreneurship,” says instructor Miles Thorogood, who’s helped design a program that involves courses in the computer science field, as well as creative arts, including design and visual arts.
+“This multidisciplinary degree trains students to be leaders in innovation and entrepreneurship,” says assistant professor Miles Thorogood, who’s helped design a program that involves courses in the computer science field, as well as creative arts, including design and visual arts.

 “Students are able to work on projects where we find intersections between visual arts and computer science knowledge, which is unique to what the BMS program has to offer,” he says.

 “Another thing we do is gauge students’ interest in the different roles needed in a creative team, in a collaborative environment.”

 During their academic experience, students have the opportunity to experiment with ideas and technologies in a team-based environment.
 Student training allows them to contribute to innovative digital-media design and work with industry partners such as BC-based Bardel Entertainment Industries and Kinematic Soup, as well as Kelowna Museums.

 Collaborations come in increasingly new and varied forms.
 For example, Kinematic Soup recently approached Thorogood to find a student who was able to understand the visual language of storytelling, along with sound-design skills, and scripting languages and coding.
 The work required someone to program camera movements and fly-throughs in 3-D video game environments.